- Business Process Automation Strategy

 - Improved decision making due to an increase in the visibility of real-time data

-- Achieve 100% accurate audit trail
+- Achieve 100% accurate audit trail and process improvement

 You may be seeing bottlenecks with order processing that creates a delay in order fulfilment or you may be looking to improve how debtor payments are managed.
-Business process automation can be used throughout your organisation.
+Business process management can be used throughout your organisation.
 Common indications of which business processes you should look to automate include:

 - Lack of communications between departments and employees